jjeyanthan/CTF_Writeup/wreckctf/notes-2/README.md

 ![starting_point](chal.png)

-We have two endpoint and  the source code :
+We have two endpoints and  the source code :

 https://notes-2.challs.wreckctf.com/